Advertisement

 Merritt says she gets asked this question every single day, sometimes a dozen times a day.

-Most newborns will need to eat every two to three hours, and they’ll usually spend about 10 to 15 minutes on each breast, according to the American College of Obstetricians and Gynecologists.“You can tell when your newborn has had enough to eat because they will look like they are in a drowsy and relaxed state,” says Merritt.
+Most newborns will need to eat every two to three hours.
+They’ll usually spend about 10 to 15 minutes on each breast, according to the American College of Obstetricians and Gynecologists.
+“You can tell when your newborn has had enough to eat because they will look like they are in a drowsy and relaxed state,” says Merritt.
 “At the beginning of a feeding, their hands are likely to be curled up and tight and they’ll appear more alert.
-By the end of the feeding, their hands will soften and open up, and they’ll be more relaxed.”
-This is sometimes even called being “milk drunk.”
+By the end of the feeding, their hands will soften and open up and they’ll be more relaxed.”
+This is sometimes called being “milk drunk.”

-Another way to gauge if your child is getting enough to eat is by peeking in their diaper.
-In newborns, urination should occur every one to three hours.
+Another way to gauge if your child is getting enough to eat is by looking in their diaper.
+Newborns should urinate every one to three hours.
 If your child is having less than four wet diapers a day or irregular bowel movements, see your pediatrician.

 Couple in bed with their feet peeking out from the covers.